Why is Thomas Edison famous?

 What did Thomas Edison do?

-Young Thomas Edison was obsessed with science and learning to the point that many adults worried he was mentally unsound.
+Young Thomas Edison was obsessed with science and learning to the point where many adults worried he was mentally unsound.
 At age 15, he began working as a telegraph operator and promptly became fascinated by the technology — a marvel of its time.
 After quitting to focus full-time on telegraph inventions, in 1871 he created what is considered his first “major” invention, the Stock Ticker, a device which made it easier to share up-to-the-minute stock reports across the United States.
 He quickly followed up with two other devices: a telegraph transmitter and telegraph reporter (1870).

 Commercial success from his telegraph devices allowed Edison to open large “idea factory” labs in Menlo Park and West Orange, New Jersey, where he and a team of brilliant assistants recruited from all over the world invented devices like the typewriter (1871), the telephone receiver (1877), the chemical storage battery (1872), the mimeograph (1877), and the wax-cylinder phonograph (1877).
 It was Edison’s 1879 debut of a practical incandescent light bulb, however, that earned him truly global acclaim.
 Not only did he perfect the production of a small, safe electric light that could burn for weeks, with the founding of New York City’s Pearl Street Station in 1882, the world’s first large-scale electric power plant, he also perfected an efficient system of providing homes with the large amounts of electricity required to power them.
 A few years later, with the financial assistance of J.P.
 Morgan, he founded the world’s first electricity corporation, General Electric (1887).